elmsln/elmsln/README.markdown

 You can use this as a starting point and self manage from there but sticking as closely as possible to the structure of ELMSLN will help ensure upgrades down the road take correctly.

 ###Q. When will there be a stable release?
 As soon as the blockers below are resolved (basically just time).
-If it helps you sleep at night, we run this in production and have been actively building off of this framework since May 2013.
-The package is far more stable then the "dev" moniker might otherwise suggest.
-Point releases require a differnet mindset from a developer / management perspective so we'll get there when the time is right.
+If it helps you sleep at night, we've run this in production and have been actively building off of this framework since May 2013.
+The package is far more stable then the "master" moniker might otherwise suggest.
+Point releases require a different mindset from a developer / management perspective so we'll get there when the time is right.

+Oct 16, 2014 - This time is fast approaching as the project is now a team of people distributed across institutions.
+There are 2 full time, 2 part time, and soon to be another 1-2 part time and 1-2 full time members involved.
+I anticipate this happening by the end of 2014 purely based on installed usage.

 ###Q. If that's true, what are the blockers for a stable release?
 1. Additional testing, particularly around the install script to get the whole thing automatically installed in different environments. this is used in production multiple places as is but additional UI and broader based user testing is always helpful.
-2. Merging the automation present in the ELMSLN Vagrant project back into elmsln-install.sh as an optional flag
-3. Repackaging Nodequeues for CIS (right now they don't export from original source site and are well designed)
-4. Doing additional testing on the `vagrant provision` command to ensure that it only updates the state of the currently developed ELMSLN test-bed and not overwrite critical components.
-5. A plan for 1 project to have update hooks to apply network wide updates (eg: module 1 disable everywhere, feature cis_connector revert all) but that happens on the backend so its all automated as part of the (new) elmsln-upgrade-sites script.
+Currently we have installs on Ubuntu 12/14 (the install can be finicky sometimes) and RHEL 6.x / CentOS (working well) but we'd also like to support Debian.
+2. An expanded test plan run by travis-ci (minimal at the moment) as well as full test coverage for the cis_connector module.
+3. An enhanced / unified UX; we have a dedicated UX lead working on this in the MOOC / CIS platforms.
+Once these two stabilize the rest will fall into place (UX wise, platform wise they have been solid since early 2013).
+4. Additional testing and support for fractal networks (multiple ELMSLN deployments that act as 1).
+This is critical to hitting higher scale.
+5. Redesigned developer / project hub at http://elmsln.org website.
+This may sound silly but being able to find everything and keep up on the project is important for sustainability!
+6. Fix a known issue w/ nodes "calling home" in certain network configurations.
+7. General bug fix / QA as capabilities expand.

 ###Q. How would you classify a first release?
-Stable.
-Most likely jumping straight from dev to 1.0.
-The many distributions of ELMS have been in beta usage for several months now.
+Stable. master has been stable with maybe 2 push exceptions in all of 2014.
+The many distributions of ELMS have been in usage for several months / years now.
+This ain't our first rodeo.

 ###Q. How awesome is it to try and solve the edtech spaces biggest problem every day you walk into work?
-You have no idea and it's why I'm tied so heavily to this work atmosphere.
+You have no idea and it is what attracts us to this work atmosphere.
 It rocks.
-Also who said anything about walking into work to solve these problems..isn't it the weekend or late night or something right now?
+Also who said anything about walking into work to solve these problems.. isn't it the weekend or late night or something right now?

 Enjoy!